Dr-Shah-tech/Manuscript_data_Dr.-Shah/README.md

 Folder Structure

 📁 data/
-Contains datasets used in the study in both CSV format.
+Contains datasets used in the study in CSV format.

-CSV Files:
 Data_set (previous).csv
 Dataset used in the previous study.